stdlib-js/stdlib/docs/development.md

 $ git clone https://github.com/stdlib-js/stdlib.git
 ```

-If you are wanting to contribute to stdlib, first [fork][github-fork] the repository and amend the previous command
+If you are wanting to contribute to stdlib, first [fork][github-fork] the repository and amend the previous command.

 ``` bash
 $ git clone https://github.com/<username>/stdlib.git